Locking and unlocking of quantum nonlocality without entanglement in local discrimination of quantum states: RESULTS

 Inequalities \eqref{eq:qlelwb} and \eqref{eq:qleupb} imply

 From Eqs.~\eqref{eq:qgee0} and \eqref{eq:qleep}, we note that there exists a nonzero gap between $p_{\rm G}(\mathcal{E})$ and $p_{\rm L}(\mathcal{E})$,

-thus NLWE occurs in terms of OUD in discriminating the states of the ensemble $\mathcal{E}$ in Example~\ref{ex:lock}.\\ Now, we show that the availability of PI about the prepared subensemble vanishes the occurrence of NLWE in Inequality~\eqref{eq:plleqpg}.
-To show it, we use the fact that the states of $\mathcal{E}$ in Example~\ref{ex:lock} can be unambiguously discriminated without inconclusive results using LOCC when the PI about the prepared subensemble is available\cite{ha20213}, or equivalently,
+thus NLWE occurs in terms of optimal unambiguous discrimination in discriminating the states of the ensemble $\mathcal{E}$ in Example~\ref{ex:lock}.\\ Now, we show that the availability of post-measurement information about the prepared subensemble vanishes the occurrence of NLWE in Inequality~\eqref{eq:plleqpg}.
+To show it, we use the fact that the states of $\mathcal{E}$ in Example~\ref{ex:lock} can be unambiguously discriminated without inconclusive results using LOCC when the post-measurement information about the prepared subensemble is available\cite{ha20213}, or equivalently,

 From the definitions of $p_{\rm L}^{\rm PI}(\mathcal{E})$ and $p_{\rm G}^{\rm PI}(\mathcal{E})$, we note that

 As both $p_{\rm G}^{\rm PI}(\mathcal{E})$ and $p_{\rm L}^{\rm PI}(\mathcal{E})$ are bound above by 1, we have